-If your only reason for filing a Form 990-T is to claim a refund, complete the following steps:
+If your only reason for filing a Form 990-T is to claim a refund, complete the following steps.

+- The heading (above

-1. Fill in the heading (the area above Part I) except items E, H, and I.
+- Part I) except items E, H, and I.

-2. Enter -0- on line 13, column (A), line 34, and line 43.
+- Enter -0- on line 13, column (A), line 34, and line 43.

-3. Énter the credit or payment on the appropriate line (44a-44g)
+- Enter the credit or payment on the appropriate line (44a-44f).

-4. Complete lines 45, 48, and 49 and the Signature area.
+- Lines 45, 48, and 49.

+- Signature area.

-For claims described below, follow the additional instructions for that claim.
+- For claims described below, follow the additional instructions for that claim.

 IRAs and other tax-exempt shareholders in a RIC or REIT.
-If you are an IRA or other tax-exempt shareholder that is invested in a RIC or a REIT and file Form 990-T only to obtain a refund of income tax paid on undistributed long-term capital gains, follow steps 1-4 earlier; write "Claim for Refund Shown on Form 2439" at the top of the Form 990-T; and attach to the return Copy B of Form 2439, Notice to Shareholder of

-Undistributed Long-Term Capital Gains.
+If you are an IRA or other tax-exempt shareholder that is invested in a RIC or a REIT and file Form 990-T only to obtain a refund of income tax paid on undistributed long-term capital gains, follow steps above under Claim For Refund; write "Claim for Refund Shown on Form 2439" at the top of the Form 990-T; and attach to the return Copy B of Form 2439, Notice to Shareholder of Undistributed Long-Term Capital Gains.

 Composite Form 990-T. If you are a trustee of more than one IRA invested in a RIC, you may be able to file a composite Form 990-T to claim a refund of tax under section 852(b) instead of filing a separate Form 990-T for each IRA.
 See Notice 90-18, 1990-1 C.B.
 327, for information on who can file a composite return.
-Complete steps 1-4 above and follow the additional requirements of the notice.
+Complete steps above under Claim For Refund and follow the additional requirements in the notice.

 Backup withholding.
-If your only reason for filing Form 990-T is to claim a refund of backup withholding, complete the parts discussed earlier in steps 1-4 and attach a copy of the Form 1099 showing the withholding.
+If your only reason for filing Form 990-T is to claim a refund of backup withholding, complete steps above under Claim For Refund and attach a copy of the Form 1099 showing the withholding.